THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 GRAPHICS - Screen printed below the BIG MUFF name on the top of the box was the mathematical symbol for pi (π ), which has remained on every Big Muff since the original.
 The first edition models produced in 1969 had a VOLUME knob, a SUSTAIN knob, and a FUZZ knob.
 The word OFF was just to the left of the volume pot.
 Some time in 1970 the word FUZZ was changed to TONE for the second edition.
 All first edition V1's are marked FUZZ.
 All second editions are marked TONE.

 The π symbol is the lower case sixteenth letter of the Greek alphabet.
 In 1737 it was adopted as the standard symbol for the irrational mathematical constant pi, which is the ratio of the circumference to the diameter of a circle, roughly 3:1 (more approximately equal to 3.14159).
 It is also the first letter of the Greek word for perimeter, as in circumference.
 Use of the ratio can be traced back to the ancient Egyptians, Mesopotamians and Chinese.
 It is even used in the The Hebrew Bible (I Kings 7, 23, II Chronicles 4, 2). π has fascinated mathematicians throughout history as it cannot be represented as a simple fraction, its decimal representation has an infinite number of digits, and does not end with a repeating pattern of digits.
 You can actually convert the digits of the pi sequence into musical notes in numerical sequence, and it is a strangely non-repeating melody that seems to go on for infinity.
 Was the use of π some high-brow reference to this irrational mathematical constant?
 Was it a reference to the seemingly infinite way the values of the circuit components can be changed, yet still sound like a Big Muff.
 Or possibly some deeper meaning?
 Well, no. π is represented by the Latin word Pi, which is pronounced like 'pie' in English, as in cherry pie.
 The word pie is simply another crude American slang term for, you guessed it, a woman's vagina.
-Hey, this was rock and roll, it was the 1970's, and that is what guys in rock bands are into.
+Hey, this was rock and roll, it was the 1970's, and that is what guys in rock bands were into.
 Electro-Harmonix was not afraid to boldly market to their target consumer.

 CONTROLS / KNOBS - The first edition models, likely produced in late 1969 had a VOLUME knob with the on/off switch built into the potentiometer (pot), a SUSTAIN knob, and a tone knob labeled FUZZ, later changed to TONE.
 The tone knob was oriented with treble on the left and bass on the right.
 The volume pot switch was then changed some time in 1970 to a separate surface mounted on/off switch for the second edition.
 Pots typically had D shaped shafts made of brass, steel, or plastic.
 E-H purchased over 150,000 surplus pots when they first started making pedals.
 The pots were all dated 1966, which is why you see '66 pots in Big Muffs made as late as 1971.
 An interesting detail about the pots is that none of them start at zero in the same place.
 This is due to the pots being mounted to the circuit board with the leads wrapping over the edges of the board - one over the left side, one over the top, and one over the right side.
 This made remembering your settings a bit of a headache.
 The foot switch was a standard Carling SPDT.

 CIRCUIT BOARDS, COMPONENTS, VERSIONS and EDITIONS - The first and second editions I refer to here are characterized by the location of the power switch and the use of the words FUZZ and TONE in the graphics.
 First edition V1 Big Muffs with the on/off switch pot, and some second editions with the on/off switch, were made with a perforated circuit board, or "perf" board.
 There was no printed circuit board yet made for this early production.
-Sometime in early 1969 E-H started using a printed and etched circuit board for all second edition V1's.
+Sometime in 1969 E-H started using a printed and etched circuit board for all second edition V1's.
 I have also seen several examples of a V1 second edition etched pcb (pictured below) with a slightly different trace than the common pcb, although the circuit pathways are identical.
 It seems a mistake was made in the trace, fixed by a jumper wire soldered to the board.
 The same jumpered pcb was also used on some Foxey Lady branded V1's made for Guild.
 A corrected version of the pcb, made sometime in late 1969 or early 1970, was used in all subsequent V1's.

 Early schematic traces of the V1 that appeared on the internet in the early 2000's were labeled "first" and "second" editions, or "version 1" and "version 2", leading people to assume there were two versions of the circuit.
 Those were simply tracings of two specific V1 circuits, but the fact is, there were many more.
 At first glance there appears to be very little consistency in component types and values from one V1 circuit to another, leading one to believe production was sloppy, with parts seemingly picked at random.
 In reality, they were anything but random.
 There were at least 18 different circuit variants, each following a set schematic, and each repeated in production by the thousands.
 I call these different schematics "variants".
 There are many reasons for the variant circuits, but the simple answer seems to be, they changed the schematic several times a year to work with the parts on hand at the time.
 Caps and resistors were bought in bulk, and exact values from batch to batch varied.
 For example, if 500pF caps were not available, 560pF caps were purchased, and other related cap and resistor values were tweaked in an attempt to keep a similar sound.
 If there was a deal on a bulk purchase of 560pF caps, but the schematic called for 500pF, the schematic was revised.
 If there was a surplus of 33k resistors, you may see them used in R2, R5, R8, R13, and R11 positions.
 The next circuit variant may have them all changed to 39k.
 Basically, wherever they could get away with a value change to utilize bulk parts on hand, and not drastically affect the sound, they did.
 However, often these changes did affect the sound.
 Components, especially capacitors, were made in many different shapes and colors by several different manufacturers, so you will often find each variant circuit often uses specific component types unique to that variant.
 There were thousands of any particular variant circuit made, at least until the next bulk purchases required the schematic to be tweaked again for the next production run.
 At other times the schematic seems to have been intentionally changed specifically to revise or update the sound.